 Australian passport holders require a visa to enter Cuba.
 This visa must be issued prior to departure.
 The visa to Cuba is a Tourist Card, which is valid for 30 days from the date of entry but can be extended in-country for a further 30 days.

-At Contours Travel we can provide you with your Cuban visa and help you out with the application and process.
 We recommend at least four weeks for visa processing, so please get in touch to plan your next trip to Cuba and the details you need for your visa.

 Please note that passengers arriving in Cuba direct from the USA are not allowed to enter on a tourist visa but must apply directly with their airline on check-in, under one of the 12 reasons to travel permissible under US law.